ploomber/doc/doc/apps/dash.md

 1. Your application file (`app.py`)
 2. A dependencies file (`requirements.txt`)

+Note that the application will run with Python 3.11.
+Refer to this [section](customize-deployment-dash) for customized deployments.

 ## Required files

 You can use this [template](https://github.com/ploomber/doc/blob/main/examples/dash) to get started.